arangodb/arangodb-java-driver/README.md

 This library is a Java driver for ArangoDB.

-Supported version: ArangoDB 2.6.x, ArangoDB 2.7.x and ArangoDB 2.8.x
+Supported version: ArangoDB 2.7.x and ArangoDB 2.8.x

 # Required

-* [ArangoDB](https://github.com/arangodb/arangodb) version 2.6.x or 2.7.x
+* [ArangoDB](https://github.com/arangodb/arangodb) version 2.7.x or 2.8.x
 * Java 1.6 later

 # Basics